 |Number of bins||23||11||17||14||16|

-Not so easy, huh?
+It is not so easy to decide.
 Now comes the trouble.
-If you look at the 10-15-20-25-… binned histogram, are the occurrences of value “20” represented in the second or third column?
-Or both?
+If you look at the 10-15-20-25… binned histogram, are the occurrences of value “20” represented in the second column, the third column, or both?
 Obviously, you need to put each specific value into an exact bin.

-Two options are available to be able to do this:
+Two options are available to be able to do so:

 |Second bin:||(15,20]||Contains these values:||16||17||18||19||20|